 A video consists of many frames, shown one after another.
 As each image is visible only for a very short time (such as 1/24 of a second), they seem to blend together, forming a moving image.
 You can use this video frame size to calculate the total video size (assuming zero compression) according to the following formula:

-video size = frame size * fps * time
+video size = frame size × fps × time,

-- time is the duration of the video, and
+time– Duration of the video, and

-- fps is the number of frames displayed per second.
+fps– Number of frames displayed per second.
 This number can range from 12 fps to even 60 fps; the most common value, however, is 24 frames per second.

 Professionals tend to use compressed videos to decrease the video file size.
 Compression can be lossless (only redundant data is removed) or lossy (less critical information is removed).
 In practice, lossy compression is much more common – compromising on video quality is necessary in order to ensure lower data sizes.

 Interested in video editing?
 Try our timecode calculator!

 What is 1920 x 1080 frame size?